Skip to main content

 What Are the Systemic Consequences of Altered Thyroid-Binding Globulin Levels?

 The consequences of hepatically-driven TBG elevation extend beyond simple feedback loop adjustments.
-The availability of is critical for regulating metabolic processes in virtually all tissues.
+The availability of free T3 is critical for regulating metabolic processes in virtually all tissues.
 Reduced free T3 can lead to a cascade of downstream effects.

 • Metabolic Rate ∞ Free T3 is the primary regulator of basal metabolic rate (BMR) by modulating mitochondrial biogenesis and uncoupling protein expression.
 A reduction can manifest as decreased energy expenditure, weight gain, and cold intolerance.